JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

   .. group-tab:: Disease.scala

-    Much like InfectionStatus, this is also a scala object class and this stores the characteristics of the disease; the beta value and the when the infection will end.
+    Much like ``InfectionStatus``, this is also a scala object class and this stores the characteristics of the disease; the beta value and the when the infection will end.

     * Final val: this value can not be over-written in any other class or function.